 How to Say 'I Love You' in Dothraki — Anha Zhilak Yera

 The straightforward answer is Anha zhilak yera — I love you.
 But ask any Game of Thrones viewer how Khal Drogo told Daenerys he loved her and they will not quote that line.
-They will quote Yer zhavvorsa anni — you are my sun and stars.
+They will quote Jalan atthirari anni — moon of my life.

 That difference is everything you need to know about how Dothraki expresses love.